WHAT WE DO

 Caring for a child or teen until their parent(s) can resume full responsibility, or until another permanent home is found.
 Foster Parent(s) make a commitment to help a child or teen through a difficult period, provide love and guidance, and then let go.

-There are several steps to become a certified Foster Family (also known as a Resource Family).
+There are several steps to become a certified Resource Family.
 The first step is to attend an orientation session at Persad Center where you will be able to ask questions and learn about the requirements.
-To start the process, contact Allison Kent at (412) 918-9466 or firstname.lastname@example.org.
+To start the process, contact Allison Kent.

 HOW LONG DOES IT TAKE?

 Certification typically takes 2-3 months.

 WHAT DOES IT COST?

 Persad Center does not charge agency fees as part of our certification process.
 You will be required to provide documentation of your financial stability, demonstrating your ability to provide for a child in your home.

 Resource Families (Foster Parents) must be at least 21 years of age, demonstrate proof of income, undergo criminal background and child abuse background checks, and complete pre-service training and certification.
 Persad Center also requires that Resource Families are accepting and affirming of LGBTQ+ identities and do not believe these identities are pathological, unnatural, evil, or in need of being changed.

 To learn more about becoming a resource family, contact Melissa Perkins.